tejas-adg/Code_of_Codswallop/Python_Programs/Word_Comparison/README.md

 As always, to include spaces enclose the word in double quotes

+To utilize the file and run your own tests, see `Csv_input.py`

 ## Documentation

 The program mainly uses [Cosine Similarity](https://www.google.com/search?q=cosine+similarity) but with different vectorizers, so basically it is a test of different vectorizers with the cosine similarity technique.